The Undertaker: Lord of Darkness (1996–1998)

-After being buried alive and a following month-long hiatus, The Undertaker returned at the Survivor Series again pitting him against Mankind, but with a unique stipulation: Hanging 20 ft above the ring would be Paul Bearer, enclosed in a steel cage.
-And if The Undertaker were to win the match, he would be rewarded the opportunity to assault Bearer however he pleased.
-Even though The Undertaker won this match, interference from The Executioner enabled Bearer to escape Undertaker's clutches.
-It was also at this event that The Undertaker had developed a comparatively more humanized and more informal yet still superhuman "Deadman" incarnation.
+After being buried alive and a following month-long hiatus, the Undertaker returned at the Survivor Series again pitting him against Mankind, but with a unique stipulation: Hanging 20 ft above the ring would be Paul Bearer, enclosed in a steel cage.
+And if the Undertaker were to win the match, he would be rewarded the opportunity to assault Bearer however he pleased.
+Even though the Undertaker won this match, interference from The Executioner enabled Bearer to escape Undertaker's clutches.
+It was also at this event that the Undertaker had developed a comparatively more humanized and more informal yet still superhuman "Deadman" incarnation.
 In this then new form, he took on a Goth appearance and persona, with a brash, rebelling, Championship-driven mean streak (perhaps to better fit in with the then-budding, more adult-oriented Attitude Era).
 This delivering, dubbed "The Lord of Darkness", was the 3rd incarnation of his Deadman persona.
-Following Survivor Series, The Undertaker briefly turned his attention to The Executioner, who had been interfering in his matches since his arrival.
-At In Your House 12: It's Time, The Undertaker defeated The Executioner in an Armageddon Rules match even with Mankind heavily involved throughout the entire encounter.

-The Undertaker then moved on to feud with Vader, whom he faced in January 1997 at the Royal Rumble in a singles match, which The Undertaker lost after Bearer interfered on behalf of his new protégé.
-The two then clashed in the Royal Rumble match itself as they made it to the final moments of the match, but both were eliminated by Stone Cold Steve Austin, who had crept back into the match after his elimination was unseen.
-He faced both Vader and Austin in a four-corners elimination match for the vacant WWF Championship at In Your House 13: Final Four, but Bret Hart won.
-However, the following month, The Undertaker managed to win the WWF Championship for the second time by defeating Sycho Sid at WrestleMania 13.
-Reviving his first Deadman incarnation for that night only, The Undertaker appeared as the "Old West Mortician", donning the trademarked gray wrestling gear accessories (boot spats, tie, gloves), along with a pitch-black entrance with only a white spotlight shined over him, contrasted from the purple/blue semidarkness associated with the rest of his Deadman incarnations.
+The Undertaker won the WWF Championship for the second time by defeating Sycho Sid at WrestleMania 13.
+Reviving his first Deadman incarnation for that night only, the Undertaker appeared as the "Old West Mortician", donning the trademarked gray wrestling gear accessories (boot spats, tie, gloves), along with a pitch-black entrance with only a white spotlight shined over him, contrasted from the purple/blue semidarkness associated with the rest of his Deadman incarnations.